How to Investigate User Logins – Intro to Incident Response Triage (Part 4) in 2019

 - Analysis of raw memory.

-If rootkits have been installed on the system, the Windows APIs may hide the fact that the bad guy is actually logged in.
+If rootkits have been installed on the system, the Windows APIs may hide the fact that the intruder is actually logged in.
 Analysis of the raw memory (from a full image or from live analysis) will allow you to remove this risk.

 Investigating Inbound User Logins During Incident Response